 Kahaluʻu Beach Park, Kailua Kona

-Kahaluʻu Bay is a great place for people that have never been snorkeling before.
-An unremarkable beach park very close to Kona (±20 minutes drive south of the airport) hides one of the best places to snorkel on the big island!
-The easily accessible sheltered shallow bay is home to one of the highest concentrations of fishes on Hawaii.
-At low tide there are plenty of tide pools to explore which are teeming with tropical fish.
+Kahaluʻu Bay is a great place for people that are new to snorkeling.
+An unremarkable beach park close to Kona (±20 minutes drive south of the airport) hides one of the best places to snorkel on the big island.
+The easily accessible, sheltered, and shallow bay is home to one of the highest concentrations of fishes on Hawaii.
+At low tide there are plenty of tide pools to explore that are teeming with tropical fish.

 Kahaluʻu Beach is also famous for its Honu (sea turtles).
 On any given day you’ll be able to see quite a few of them feeding on seaweed and sunning themselves on the warm rocks.

 There are also many surfers at this beach.
 Make sure to stay on the south (left when looking towards the ocean) side of the beach while snorkeling.

 Kahaluʻu beach park is located off of Ali’i Drive in Kailua-Kona.
 There are restrooms, showers, picnic tables, and two large pavilions in the beach park.
 This is also one of the few beaches with a lifeguard on duty.
 The parking lot can get full quickly so the earlier you go the better.

 its proximity to Kona makes this beach park an ideal place for a last-minute snorkel.
-Getting there and back plus an hour of leisure snorkeling will only cost you two hours!
+Getting there and back from Kona plus an hour of leisure snorkeling will only cost you two hours!

 Kealakekua Bay, 17 miles south of Kona

 Kealakekua bay is an underwater marine sanctuary, with dolphins and sea turtles.
 To get here you have to drive approximately 17 miles south of Kona along Highway 11.
 The bay is also know as “Captain Cook” after 27-foot tall monument commemorating the death of capt.
 Cook at this bay on February 14th 1779.

-To get there you either have to swim for about 1.5 miles (bad plan), hike to the opposite side of the bay, or rent a kayak and paddle out to the Captain Cook monument yourself. [update: it is now illegal to land your kayak at the monument without a permit – please see the instructions on obtaining a permit below].
+To get there you either have to swim for about 1.5 miles (bad plan), hike to the opposite side of the bay, or rent a kayak and paddle out to the Captain Cook monument yourself.
+It is illegal to land your kayak at the monument without a permit, please see the instructions on obtaining a permit below.

 Permits and (illegal) kayak rentals at Captain Cook